spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 So this means you already have a developement environment with Node a terminal and a text editor like VS Code installed and ready to go.
-If you don't then there are still services like GitPod, [StackBlitz] and GitHub Codespaces you can use from a browser.
+If you don't then there are still services like Gitpod, [StackBlitz] and GitHub Codespaces you can use from a browser.

 StackBlitz is bonkers fast and would be my go-to if I was to use one